oracle/node-oracledb/doc/api.md

 variable are null, the type of that bind is `oracledb.STRING` with a maximum size of 1.

-The maximum sizes of strings and buffers are determined by scanning all records in the bind data.

-If a [`bindDefs`](#executemanyoptbinddefs) property is used, no data scanning occurs.
+The maximum sizes of strings and buffers are determined by scanning all records unless a [`bindDefs`](#executemanyoptbinddefs) property is used.
 This property explicitly specifies the characteristics of each bind variable.

 ##### <a name="executemanyoptions"></a> 4.2.7.3 `executeMany()`: Options